asood-life/expressio/README.md

 ```

 <h3 id="implementation">Implementation</h3>
-<h4>Building the Application</h4>

-Powered by a dynamic technology stack, Expressio leverages <b>ReactJS</b> for its frontend, ensuring a sleek and intuitive user interface that captivates users from the moment they engage with the application.
+Expressio leverages <b>ReactJS</b> for its frontend, ensuring a sleek and intuitive user interface that captivates users from the moment they engage with the application.
 On the backend, <b>Flask</b> orchestrates the operations seamlessly, handling data processing and model inference with efficiency and reliability.

 Given the central role of image processing in Expressio's functionality, <b>Firebase</b> emerges as a cornerstone of its architecture, providing a robust blob storage solution.
 This enables the seamless storage of images.

 As evident from the prior drawn flowchart, once an image is uploaded and the <code>Predict</code> button is clicked, the image is sent to the backend for preprocessing and prediction.
 In the backend, the image undergoes several steps.

 First, the face is extracted from the image using <b>Haar Cascades</b>, as our model is designed to process facial data rather than the entire person.
-This extraction step ensures that only the relevant portion of the image is used for prediction.
+This ensures that only the relevant portion of the image is used for prediction.

 Next, I perform preprocessing using the <b>OpenCV</b> library.
 This preprocessing includes converting the image to grayscale and resizing it to a compatible size that the model can accept.
 These steps are crucial to ensure the image data aligns with the input specifications of the prediction model, facilitating accurate processing.